SpenccccA/neuralNetwork/README.md

 # neuralNetwork

-First time working on a neural network to read handwritten digits.
-Written in C++.
+First time working on a neural network written in C++.